ayazs/shim-js-blank/README.md

 Open package.json and add scripts from samples/package.json.

 Use samples/.jshintrc as a base for [JSHint configuration](http://jshint.com/docs/).

+Copy .gitignore and modify as needed.

+Copy contents of samples/index.js and samples/index.test.js to the corresponding files and modify as needed.

 ## References
 1. [Setting up a Minimal, Yet Useful JavaScript Dev Environment](https://dev.to/corgibytes/setting-up-a-minimal-yet-useful-javascript-dev-environment)